openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

   implementation is not described in detail.
 * The details of integrating with fleet orchestration tools such as MCE or ACM are left to a future enhancement.
+* We do not want to push MicroShift use on RHEL versions where OCP is not supported.
+We do have interest from users in RHEL 9, but will not GA on RHEL 9 faster than OCP does.
+* We do not want to push MicroShift use on hardware platforms where RHEL for Edge is not supported.
+We may use interest in MicroShift to drive prioritization of hardware support, but we would not support MicroShift on a platform where RHEL is not supported.

 ## Proposal